pudly/schmopera-hugo/content/articles/united-we-stand-divided-we-fall.md

 ---
-title: United we stand, divided we fall
+title: "United we stand, divided we fall"
 ---

 I was inspired to write this article following the events of the MLB All-star game, where Canadian quartet, The Tenors, left sports fans strikingly disenthralled on the upcoming baseball game.
 It was during the pre-game performance of the Canadian national anthem that group member, Remigio Pereira, decided to alter the original lyrics of the anthem: "We're all brothers and sisters, all lives matter to the great," in place of "With glowing hearts we see thee rise, the True North strong and free."